Cecil B. DeMille: Awards and recognition

 Cecil B. DeMille received many awards and honors, especially later in his career.

 DeMille's block in the forecourt of Grauman's Chinese Theatre.

 In August 1941, DeMille was honored with a block in the forecourt of Grauman's Chinese Theatre.

+In 1950, DeMille's The Ten Commandments (1923) was named one of the ten "best directorial achievements of the last half-century" in a Screen Directors Guild poll of film critics.

 The American Academy of Dramatic Arts honored DeMille with an Alumni Achievement Award in 1958.